prominenceai/deepstream-services-library/docs/api-branch.md

 # Branch API Reference
-Branch components are similar to Piplines in that way they are used to manage and link Child components when transitioning to states of `ready`, `paused`, and `playing`.
-Branches, unlike Branchs, do not contain Source components and must be added as a Child to a Tee component, either a Demuxer or Splitter.
+Branch components are similar to Piplines in the way they're used to manage and link Child components when transitioning to states of `ready`, `paused`, and `playing`.
+Unlike Pipelines, Branches can not contain Source components, and must be added as a Child to a Tee, either a Demuxer or Splitter.

 #### Branch Construction and Destruction
 Branches are constructed by calling [dsl_branch_new](#dsl_branch_new) or [dsl_branch_new_many](#dsl_branch_new_many), and destructed by calling [dsl_branch_delete](#dsl_branch_delete), [dsl_branch_delete_many](#dsl_branch_delete_many), or [dsl_branch_delete_all](#dsl_branch_delete_all).
 Deleting a Branch will not delete its child components but will unlink then and return to a state of `not-in-use`.
 The client application is responsible for deleting all child components by calling [dsl_component_delete](/docs/api-component.md#dsl_component_delete), [dsl_component_delete_many](/docs/api-component.md#dsl_component_delete_many), or [dsl_component_delete_all](/docs/api-component.md#dsl_component_delete_all).